FGA-DIKU/ehr2meds/ehr2meds/MEDS/MEDS_transform/README.md

     time_format: "%Y-%m-%d %H:%M:%S"
 ```

 When executed, `run.py` will submit a job to your Azure ML workspace.
-The job calls the `run_premeds_transform.sh` bash script with the following parameters:
+The job calls the `run.sh` bash script with the following parameters:

 - **Input Directory:** Path to raw PREMEDS data.
 - **Pipeline Config File Path:** Path to the pipeline configuration.